Ukraine and Russia hold peace talks but make no breakthrough after major attacks

 The talks unfolded a day after a string of stunning long-range attacks by both sides, with Ukraine launching a devastating drone assault on Russian air bases and Russia hurling its largest drone attack of the war against Ukraine.

-At the negotiating table, Russia presented a memo setting out the Kremlin’s terms for ending hostilities, the Ukrainian delegation said.
+At the negotiating table, Russia presented a memorandum setting out the Kremlin’s terms for ending hostilities, the Ukrainian delegation said.

 In other steps, the delegations agreed to swap 6,000 bodies of soldiers killed in action and set up a commission to exchange seriously wounded troops.